 There’s a description of each of those on the Snowboard Jedi Site.
 There are some bonus audios too.
-Of them, the best in my opinion is Harnessing the Power of “The Law of Attraction”, which you can read more about in my additional information page.
+Of them, the best in my opinion is Harnessing the Power of “The Law of Attraction”.
 I had earmarked that as one of my favourite parts to the course.

 As for the documents, this is what you get: